-Openable polycarbonate and PVC rooflights which achieve a Class 1 (National class) or Class C-s3, d2 (European class) rating by test, see paragraph 10.7, may be regarded as having an AA (National class) designation or $B{\text{\tiny ROOF}}(t4)$ (European class) classification.
+Openable polycarbonate and PVC rooflights which achieve a Class 1 (National class) or Class C-s3, d2 (European class) rating by test, see paragraph 10.7, may be regarded as having an AA (National class) designation or BROOF(4) (European class) classification.

-- Acceptable. - Not acceptable. - Not acceptable on any of the following buildings: - a.
-Houses in terraces of three or more house - b.
+- Acceptable. - O Not acceptable. - 1.
+Not acceptable on any of the following buildings: - a.
+Houses in terraces of three or more houses. - b.
 Industrial, storage or other non-residential Purpose Group buildings of any size. - c.
-Any other buildings with a cubic capacity of more than 1500m3. - Acceptable on buildings not listed in Note 1, if part of the roof is no more than 3m2 in area and is at least 1500mm from any similar part, with the roof between the parts covered with a material of limited
+Any other buildings with a cubic capacity of more than 1500m3. - Acceptable on buildings not listed in Note 1, if part of the roof is no more than 3m2 in area and is at least 1500mm from any similar part, with the roof between the parts covered with a material of limited combustibility.